 Applicants are admitted under the General Regulations of the School of Graduate Studies.
 Admission to the MA is highly selective and competitive.
 Acceptance is based on a combination of grades, references, academic and professional accomplishments, areas of interest, and a sample of written work.

-All the forms required for application, including the standard application form, can be downloaded from IHPST’s web site.
-The website also contains detailed instructions for completing applications.
-Applications must be accompanied by transcripts, a 300-500 word statement of interest indicating the applicant’s areas of interest in history and/or philosophy of science and technology at the graduate level, letters of reference, and a writing sample of no more than 3000 words.
+The IHPST’s website also contains detailed instructions for completing applications.
+Applications must be accompanied by transcripts, a 300-500 word statement of interest indicating the applicant’s areas of interest in history and/or philosophy of science and technology at the graduate level, two letters of reference, a writing sample of no more than 3000 words, and a curriculum vitae.
 Applicants who wish to take one or more of the courses offered by IHPST as non-degree students should apply for admission as Special Students.
 The application procedures are the same as for those also satisfy IHPST’s additional admission requirements stated below.

 Applicants must hold an appropriate bachelor’s degree from a recognized university with an average grade of at least B+ in the final two years of undergraduate work.
 While the majority of accepted students exceed this standard, the very broad scope of the field and the variety of fruitful approaches to it also imply that many different backgrounds are appropriate.
 Accordingly, grades are only one criterion used to assess applications.

 Applicants whose primary language is not English and who are not graduates of a university whose language of instruction is English must submit results of the Test of English as a Foreign Language (TOEFL) and Test of Written English (TWE) with the following minimum scores: paper-based TOEFL (580 and 5 on the TWE); Internet-based TOEFL (93/120 and 22/30 on the writing and speaking sections).

 The IHPST MA may be taken on a full-time or part-time basis: